twbarber/tweetbot4j/README.md

 ##Bowling Score Personality

+This bot lives on a private Amazon Web Services EC2 Instance.

-A working example of the Bowling Scores bot can be access on twitter @TWBarberBot.
+A working example of the Bowling Scores bot can be access on twitter **@TWBarberBot**.
 Just tweet at the bot with your name, followed by the amount of pins you knocked down for each roll.

 **Contact Format**